IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Where collection-alias.json contains a JSON encoded list of collections aliases to be featured (e.g. ``["collection1-alias","collection2-alias"]``).

-Note: You may only feature collections that are published and owned by or linked to the featuring collection.
+Note: You must have "Edit Dataverse" permission in the given Dataverse to invoke this endpoint.
+You may only feature collections that are published and owned by or linked to the featuring collection.
 Also, using this endpoint will only add new featured collections it will not remove collections that have already been featured.

 Remove Featured Collections from a Dataverse Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~